 Corrine Aramburo is a second year student in the Joint Doctoral Program in Special Education.
 Her research interests include special education teacher preparation; administrative leadership and educational policy.
 She completed her BA in English and History Education at Brigham Young University and a MA in Moderate/Severe Special Education at San Francisco State University.

 Darryl Diptee is a doctoral student at UC Berkeley within the Learning Science and Human Development cluster of the Graduate School of Education.
-His research focuses on teacher-student relationships that positively impact the academic persistence and achievement of underrepresented graduate STEM students.
-Darryl is a naval veteran, serial innovator, and humanitarian who earned a BS in Computer Science from UNF and MS in Aeronautical [Space] Science from ERAU.
+His research focuses on the development of STEM identities within students from historically non-dominant groups.
+Darryl is a naval veteran, an author, a serial innovator, and a humanitarian who earned a BS in Computer Science from UNF and MS in Aeronautical [Space] Science from ERAU.
 Learn more about him at: https://www.DarrylDiptee.com